vigneshsweekaran/vigneshsweekaran.github.io/content/https/letsencrypt/how-to-configure-free-letsencrypt-ssl-tls-certificates-with-nginx-for-subdomains.md

 }
 ```

-Wait for couple of minues.
+Wait for couple of minutes.

 Go to browser and type the domain name and verify whether its changed to `https`

 Go to browser and type `http://app1.devopspilot.tk`

-Now it will automatically redirect to `https://www.devopspilot.tk`
+Now it will automatically redirect to `https://app1.devopspilot.tk`

 ![letsencrypt](/content/https/letsencrypt/images/subdomains-ssl/app-ssl.png)